jehanyang/jehanyang.github.io/README.md

-# Jehan Yang Personal/Professional Site
+# :black_nib: Jehan Yang's Website

-This site uses the Lanyon template and is modified to have a card-based portfolio, a sleek *About* page, and a *Blog* page that is not on the homepage.
+This site uses the Lanyon template and is modified to have a card-based portfolio.

 ## Contents